 How to pin a boutonniere:

-This is a tricky one.
+Pinning a boutonniere is a tricky one.
 Depending on who you ask, you will get a variety of answers.
 First and foremost, the flower is pinned to the lapel on the left side.
 Boutonnieres are a symbol of fragile life, of beauty in nature, of love undefined yet captured in a single bloom.
 When selecting your flower for the groom, you want to be sure to select a flower that has a low profile.
-Bigger flowers like Roses can weigh down the lapel and tend to get squished when guests are hugging.
-Flowers like Stephanotis and mini tulips are the perfect size.
+Bigger flowers like roses can weigh down the lapel and tend to get squished when guests are hugging someone.
+Flowers like stephanotis and mini tulips are the perfect size.
 The flowers worn by the groom are often beat up after a long receiving line or dancing.
 Going simple will help the flower thrive and last long into the dancing hour.
 The question at hand is, I have a flower, how do I pin it?

 How do you pin it?